 Do Not Expand Your View.
 Instead, Pay Attention.

 One of the books I enjoyed reading as a kid was Arthur Conan Doyle’s Sherlock Holmes.
-Part because of the detective stories and his magic deduction powers, of course, but I do remember one thing about Holmes’ character that was oddly impressive: his ability to focus his attention in what he wanted to learn .
+This was partly because of the detective stories and his magic deduction powers, of course, but I do remember one thing about Holmes’ character that was oddly impressive: his ability to focus his attention on what he wanted to learn.

-This might not be a guide for learning, but made me think in the advantages of thinking deeply on what matters to me and trust the ability of others in their learning about many other important things one can care about.
+This might not be a guide for learning, but it made me think about the advantages of thinking deeply about what matters to me and trusting the ability of others to learn about many other important things one can care about.

-After I’ve started writing about Paying Attention, I’ve got the results of it: paying attention on paying attention I came across others reflecting on similar things.
+After I started writing about Paying Attention, I got the results of it: paying attention on paying attention, I came across others reflecting on similar things.

 Here is what I’ve learned: